LucasGaleano/wazuh-cli/README.md

 you can also specify some data as a parameters `wazuh.py --user <user> --host <host> --email`

+## Logging
+The script will logs all the information to stdout and to /var/log/syslog

 ## For getting all the packages from wazuh, use wazuhpg.py